 Be flexible with lease terms, such as allowing renters to lease month-to-month, renew their lease easily, or secure reasonable accommodations for pets.
-Offer security deposit alternatives and other flexible options that cater to variety of renters, including the growing demographic of freelancers and gig workers.
+Offer and other flexible options that cater to variety of renters, including the growing demographic of freelancers and gig workers.

 Conduct thorough tenant screening